jaantollander/masters-thesis/content/40_results.md

 ![
 Total rates of `punch` and `setattr` operations from compute nodes to each OST.
+We can see that the `punch` rate spikes periodically at the same time for all OSTs.
+The `setattr` rate is very low and does not exhibit interesting patterns.
 \label{fig:total-ost-3}
 ](figures/2022-10-27_ost_compute_3.svg)

 ![
 Total rates of `quotactl` and `sync` operations from compute nodes to each OST.
+We can see that the `quotactl` rate looks well balances between OSTs, compared to read and write rates in Figure \ref{fig:total-ost-1}, likely because it does not operate on specific files, but rather fetches the disk quota information.
+The `sync` rate is very low and does not exhibit interesting patterns.
 \label{fig:total-ost-4}
 ](figures/2022-10-27_ost_compute_4.svg)

 ![
 Total rates of `getinfo` and `setinfo` operations from compute nodes to each OST.
+Both rates are very low and do not exhibit interesting patterns.
 \label{fig:total-ost-5}
 ](figures/2022-10-27_ost_compute_5.svg)